ohmjs/ohm/doc/releases/ohm-js-17.0.md

 import ohm from 'ohm-js';
 ```

-In Ohm v17, it can be written like this:
+In Ohm v17, it should be written like this:

 ```js
 import * as ohm from 'ohm-js';